newdexterity/Open-Biomanual-Manipulation-System/Software/README.md

-# ISO image for RPi4
+# RIS for RPi4
-a pre-configured ISO for the RPi4.
+Please follow the link to install ROS-noetic on RPi4.
 Steps for custom configurations such as boot-previlages, network settings, SPI settings, and setup of the RPI4 is currently a WIP.

 # moah_ws

 Example ROS interface to control the bimanual manipulator system.
 Modular, Open-source Arm Hand (MOAH) system was the old project name.
+This includes the simulation and operation of the robot in rViz.

 ## Dependencies